 |---|---|---|

-Specificity | The description names the domain (Exa debug evidence, support tickets) and a general action (collect), but doesn't list multiple specific concrete actions like 'gather logs, capture configuration state, export error traces, bundle system info'. | 2 / 3 |
+Specificity | The description names the domain (Exa debug evidence, support tickets) and a general action (collect), but doesn't list multiple specific concrete actions like 'gather logs, capture configuration, snapshot system state, export error traces'. | 2 / 3 |

-Completeness | Clearly answers both 'what' (collect Exa debug evidence for support tickets and troubleshooting) and 'when' (encountering persistent issues, preparing support tickets, collecting diagnostic information), with explicit trigger phrases. | 3 / 3 |
+Completeness | Clearly answers both 'what' (collect Exa debug evidence for support tickets and troubleshooting) and 'when' (encountering persistent issues, preparing support tickets, collecting diagnostic information) with explicit trigger phrases. | 3 / 3 |

 Trigger Term Quality | Explicitly lists natural trigger phrases: 'exa debug', 'exa support bundle', 'collect exa logs', 'exa diagnostic'.
-These are terms users would naturally say when needing this skill, with good variation coverage. | 3 / 3 |
+These are terms users would naturally say and cover good variation. | 3 / 3 |

 Distinctiveness Conflict Risk | Very specific niche targeting Exa debug/diagnostic collection.
 The 'Exa' product name and debug-specific triggers make it highly unlikely to conflict with other skills. | 3 / 3 |